supertree-toolkit/stk/doc/tutorial.rst

 Note that spaces can be replaced with underscores if needed, but spaces must occur *both* sides of the '=' sign.
-The above is an excerpt from the subs file included in the tutorial dataset, which replaces a sub-species and corrects some common mispellings and synonyms.
+The above is an excerpt from the subs file included in the tutorial dataset, which replaces a sub-species and corrects some common misspellings and synonyms.

 Alternatively, create a simple CSV (Comma Separated Value) file in Excel or similar.
 The first column contains the taxa already in the dataset and the subsequent columns are the taxa to be substituted into the dataset.
 Each substitution is on a new row.
-Ensure you save the file as a Comma Seperated Value (CSV) file.
+Ensure you save the file as a Comma Separated Value (CSV) file.

 The above can be created using the GUI which ensures you only add taxa already in the dataset on the left-hand side.
 Using :menuselection:`STK Functions --> Sub